CMSgov/cms-bb2-python-sdk/README.md

 # Python SDK for Blue Button 2.0 API
 This Python software development kit (SDK) provides tools and resources for developers integrating with the [CMS Blue Button 2.0 (BB2.0) API](https://bluebutton.cms.gov/developers/).

-*Note: We do our best to keep the SDKs up-to-date with vulnerability patching.
-However, you are responsible for conducting your own review and testing prior to implementation.*

 # Table of Contents